POP goes the CAMulator

 E["Live POP2 SST<br/>(this work)"] -.->|"new frontier"| B

-Today’s question: Does a coupled CAMulator + POP2 system stay stable and physically meaningful?
+Today’s: Does a coupled CAMulator + POP2 system stay stable and physically meaningful?
+I will only show smoke tests.

 What I Built

-World’s first coupling of an ML atmosphere to a dynamic ocean + sea ice
+First(?) coupling of an ML atmosphere to a fortran/physics ocean + sea ice

 • CAMulator replaces DATM prescribed forcing entirely

-• POP2 + CICE receive evolving, AI-generated air-sea fluxes
+• POP2 + CICE receive evolving, CAMulator air-sea fluxes

 • Ocean SST feeds back into CAMulator every 6 hours